jbalote/Assign_5/README.md

+This submission is for the Web Design and Development class with Dr. Wanjun Hu.
 This assignment number 5 or project 5 was created with the instructions using AI.
 A website that was created utilizing AI and vibe coding.
 Asked AI to create website that teach linear equations and linear functions.
 The basic lessons are shown in this website.